a-guess-at-the-riddle/a-guess-at-the-riddle.github.io/_posts/2022-03-1-quality-quantity-measure.md

 Internet Encylopedia of Philosophy

 https://en.wikipedia.org/wiki/Louis_Narens

 How real are real numbers? - https://www.scielo.br/j/man/a/rML75qWWzpSTbkC7SfbFpPp/?lang=en

-Hegel Society of Great Britian HSGB - Science of Logic lectures by Stephen Houlgate - https://www.youtube.com/playlist?list=PLBAqLRlJe9p4sSXYnSVZUyVFeRFDFB4RR
+Peter Gärdenfors - The Geometry of Meaning (2nd ESSENCE Summer School) - https://www.youtube.com/watch?v=L0X9mEe9aY0 - Professor Peter Gärdenfors is Head of Cognitive Science at Lund University, Sweden.
+This video shows his tutorial "The Geometry of Meaning: Semantics Based on Conceptual Spaces" from the Second ESSENCE Summer School in Edinburgh in August 2015.

+The Logical Structure of Kinds by Eric Funkhouser

-**Possible to be Uses (Not sure of relevance)**
+**Possible resources to be used (Not sure of relevance)**

 Peirce's Theory of Signs by T. L Short